LorenzEh/ACS-5/README.md

 This involves calculating the standardized values ($Z$) by subtracting the variable mean ($\overline{x}$) from the variable value ($x$) and dividing it by its standard deviation ($\sigma(\text{x}))$.

 ### *Output:*
-Scatterplot matrix of the standardized variables, with the distribution of each variable in the diagonale:
+Scatterplot matrix of the standardized variables, with the distribution of each variable in the diagonale.

 ![image](https://github.com/LorenzEh/ACS-5/assets/113586171/962bf168-61bc-42a9-b5a1-97f37b7281c0)